seanharrington256/boise_qiime_2022/qiime2_tutorial.md

-Now that we have QIIME installed, let's download the data that we'll be working with.
+Now that we have QIIME2 installed, let's download the data that we'll be working with.
 Create a new directory, move into that directory, and then download the data there.
-We'll work from within this directory for the duration of our QIIME analyses.
+We'll work from within this directory for the duration of our QIIME2 analyses.

 ```
 mkdir qiime2-atacama-tutorial